aabbtree77/law2/README.md

 The English language file is chosen as the main one, edit `index.css`, `simonas.ico`, and `aealogo.jpg` paths in the copied top level `index.html`.
 Inject/copy-paste the content of radio_toplevel.txt below `<!-- Language radio -->` inside `index.html`.

+## SEO

+"Fair search" in practice:

+- [http://www.lawlt.eu/](http://www.lawlt.eu/) - Built around 2012, the HTTP, data inside the PHP CMS called "CMS Made Simple".
+Google was paid to advertise it on search.

+- [https://lawtrust.eu/](https://lawtrust.eu/) - Built in 2024, the HTTPS, data directly inside the HTML hosted on github.com.
+Github is owned by Microsoft.
+Google was never paid to advertise it.

+The search for "lawyer vilnius" (January 13th, 2025):

+- Google: lawlt.eu - Page 3, lawtrust.eu - Page 13.

+- Bing: lawlt.eu  - no results in the first 20 pages, lawtrust.eu - Page 1!

+- DuckDuckGo: lawlt.eu  - no results in the first 20 pages, lawtrust.eu - Page 1!

 ## Take Away Messages

 - A small non-marketed web site is almost invisible on the search.
 SEO is rain water.
 You are visible as long as you pay.